clairep94/oppo-games/README.md

 # OppoGames

+This is my personal extension of the [Oppo Games final group project at Makers Academy](https://github.com/clairep94/oppo-games-group6).

 ![Screenshot 2024-01-12 at 02 33 41](https://github.com/clairep94/fp_team6_battleships/assets/128436909/1bd288a9-7537-4ca7-9165-0f002f89bb73)

 OppoGames is a fullstack social-gaming site, showcasing use of the MERN stack, Socket.io and Tailwind CSS.